jsturtevant/happy-image-tester-nodejs/readme.md

 Prefer Python?
 Check out this [sample in Python](https://github.com/jsturtevant/happy-image-tester-django).

+## Notes
+Uses GM module which requires setup of GraphicsMagick or ImageMagick: https://github.com/aheckmann/gm.
+See below for instuctions on how to install.

 ##Set up
 1. First install GraphicsMagick (or Image Magick.
-I found GraphicsMagic was easier to set up on windows)
+I found GraphicsMagic was easier to set up on windows) ..*1.
-    a.
 For Windows go to http://www.graphicsmagick.org/download.html and click on [Sourceforge](http://sourceforge.net/projects/graphicsmagick/files/) and select the link next to "Looking for the latest version?"
-    b.
+..*2.
 On Mac ```brew install graphicsmagick```
 2. Clone this repo and ```cd happy-image-tester-nodejs``` into the folder
 3. Open a terminal or cmd prompt
 3. Install dependencies: ```npm install```
 4. Set Oxford API Key in environment ([mac/linux](#Set-Environment-Variable-on-mac) or [windows](#Set-Environment-Variable-on-Windows))
 5. Start server: ```npm start```
 6. Browse to localhost:3000 to see the application in action

-## Installing GraphicMagick
-Uses GM module which requires setup of GraphicsMagick or ImageMagick: https://github.com/aheckmann/gm

 ## Set Environment Variable on Windows
 1. Open cmd prompt